|

 You can directly download the source code for both

-If you're running in a DOS (or Windows) environment and you want to avoid
+If you're running in a DOS (or Windows) environment and you want to

-files ('pcal-4.11.0.exe' and 'lcal-2.1.0.exe') for those environments are
+executable files ('pcal-4.11.0.exe' and 'lcal-2.1.0.exe') for those

-also available at the same website.
+environments are also available at the same website.

 Mailing List / Contact